Help Center

 • Datetimes should be ISO-8601 strings.

-• scope for invite links must be event or series.
+• Invite-link scope must be event or series.

 • Attendance upsert requires exactly one of user_id or invited_email.

-• Revoke old tokens that are no longer in use.
+• Revoke old tokens that are no longer needed.